 Disney PhotoPass and Memory Maker Explained

-Arguably the most important part of a Disney World vacation is the memories you create.
+The most important part of a Disney World vacation is the memories you create.
 There’s no better way for keeping a record of those memories than with photos, and Disney knows this—so they’ve created PhotoPass and Memory Maker.

 In this post, we attempt to sort through to needlessly complicated world of Disney World’s PhotoPass and Memory Maker.
 We cover what these offerings are, how to get access to them, how long they’re good for, and everything you need to know to make sure your memories don’t get lost in the digital ether.
 Read on to learn all about PhotoPass and Memory Maker!